 Equality of Opportunity Is Based on the Totality of Circumstances, Not a Single Statistic.

-The Supreme Court, this Circuit, and all of the federal courts have “emphasized that access to the political process, aside from population statistics, is the criteria by which a court determines illegal or unconstitutional vote dilution.”
+The Supreme Court, this Circuit, and all of but one of the federal courts to have considered the question at issue here, have “emphasized that access to the political process, aside from population statistics, is the criteria by which a court determines illegal or unconstitutional vote dilution.”
 Salas, 964 F.2d at 1549.
 That a racial minority makes up a bare majority of the voting age population does not alter this legal standard.
 In an attempt to have this single population statistic prevail over the “searching practical evaluation of the ‘past and present reality’” required, Gingles, 478 U.S. at 79, the State takes two disparate observations from Bartlett to cobble together a conclusion of the Supreme Court that simply does not exist.
 See State EB Br. at 31 (quoting two distinct clauses from Bartlett, 556 U.S. at 18, 14, as if they were a single conclusion).

-Without even making an attempt at the “intensely local appraisal” required, Rogers, 458 U.S. at 622, the State makes the per se assertion that a “group having a majority cannot have ‘less opportunity’ than smaller groups, as § 2(b) requires.”
+Without even attempting the “intensely local appraisal” required, Rogers, 458 U.S. at 622, the State makes the per se assertion that a “group having a majority cannot have ‘less opportunity’ than smaller groups, as § 2(b) requires.”
 [State EB BR at 32].
 This is both legally and factually incorrect.
 The Supreme Court has recognized that it is “possible for a citizen voting-age majority to lack real electoral opportunity.”
 LULAC, 548 U.S. at 428.
 Whether a group has electoral opportunity must be determined based upon the “totality of the circumstances.”
 52 U.S.C. § 10301(b).
 The Supreme Court has repeatedly indicated the totality of the circumstances inquiry requires both the demonstration of the Gingles preconditions and a review of the so-called Senate Factors, which include, among other things, “the history of voting-related discrimination,” . . . “the extent to which voting . . . is racially polarized,” “the extent to which the State or political subdivision has used voting practices or procedures that tend to enhance the opportunity for discrimination against the minority group,” “the extent to which minority group members bear the effects of past discrimination in areas such as education, employment, and health, which hinder their ability to participate effectively in the political process,” and “the extent to which members of the minority group have been elected to public office in the jurisdiction.”
 Gingles, 478 U.S. at 44–45; see also LULAC, 548 U.S. at 425–27; DeGrandy, 512 U.S. at 1010–11.

 The State’s insistence that per se a minority group with a numerical majority cannot make such a showing ignores the governing jurisprudence that courts and litigants cannot just make assumptions regarding any of these showings.
 Cf. DeGrandy, 512 U.S. at 1012; Gingles, 578 U.S. at 46.
 The State had made no showing that the determinations of the District Court were clearly erroneous, which it must do to disturb such findings, “representing as they do a blend of history and an intensely local appraisal” of the practice at issue.
 White v.
 Regester, 412 U.S. 755, 769 (1973); Gingles, 578 U.S. at 78–79.